 Every city and town has their own decorations and celebrations.
 Zagreb is the place to be for the Christmas decorations and markets, full of stalls selling beautiful handmade gifts and mulled wine and fritule (tiny donuts).
 Split has a smaller version and several Christmas markets to explore all through Advent, and the party continues until the Feast of the Epiphany on January 6.

 If you’re looking for an undiscovered Europe Christmas market destination, Croatia is a great option.
 Prices for accomodations do go up in Zagreb in December because it’s a popular domestic destination, so plan accordingly.

 The Best Time to Travel to Croatia

-Ultimately, the best time to visit Croatia depends on what you want to do on your trip.
+What is the best time of year to visit Croatia?
+Ultimately, it depends on what you want to do on your trip.
 Croatia might be small in population, but it’s got a huge variety of things to do and places to see.
 I hope you enjoy this country I’ve come to love and have lived in for much of the past two years!

 More Croatia Travel Info:

 - Planning the Perfect Croatia Trip: Everything You Need to Know

 - How to Spend 3 Days in Split

 - How to Spend 3 Days in Dubrovnik